Lübeck-Flughafen station

 Lübeck Flughafen (Airport) station is an airport station on the Lübeck–Lüneburg railway in Lübeck in the German state of Schleswig-Holstein.
 It has been in service for passengers since May 2008.
-Lübeck-Blankensee station had been located in the same place, but it was closed a long time ago.
+Lübeck-Blankensee station had been located in the same place, but it closed a long time ago.

 The Lübeck–Lüneburg railway runs close to the currently unused Lübeck Airport.
 The opening of the station has improved the accessibility of the airport; the trip from Lübeck Hauptbahnhof has decreased from some 30 minutes by bus to less than ten minutes.

 The installation of a lift to the bridge running above the platform has significantly shortened the route to the airport.
-The completion of the lift took over two years.
+The lift took over two years to complete.